logo

 About

-Franklin and Marshall College features a student-focused approach with a 9 : 1 student-faculty ratio, values, and competitive NCAA athletic programs that enhance the college experience.
+Franklin and Marshall College features a student-focused approach with a 9 : 1 student-faculty ratio, False values, and competitive NCAA athletic programs that enhance the college experience.

 Student-to-Faculty Ratio